britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

   Streams with long RTT (~50ms) are more likely to be suitable (having a better match between packet rate and relatively low frequencies to detect).

-* None of the TCP streams analysed (to date) posess a sufficient packet rate such that the measured fundamental frequency or the multiples of the fundamental are actually within the detectable range.
+* None of the TCP streams analysed (to date) possess a sufficient packet rate such that the measured fundamental frequency or the multiples of the fundamental are actually within the detectable range.